-Low-fat blueberry banana muffins prepared with wholesome ingredients and protein-rich Greek yogurt make the perfect grab and go snack.
+Blueberry banana muffins prepared with wholesome ingredients and protein-rich Greek yogurt make the perfect grab and go meal prep breakfast and/or snack.

-Let’s get right to the recipe.
+Let’s get right to the blueberry banana muffin recipe.
 If you’re more of video person then check out this quick “how to” I put together for this recipe.

-Then I whisked in the mashed bananas and Greek yogurt.
-To add flavor and sweetness make sure that the bananas are ripe.
+Step 2: I whisked in the mashed bananas and Greek yogurt.
+To add flavor and sweetness make sure the bananas are ripe.
 I love using Greek yogurt in baking recipes.
 I often use it in place of the oil because it creates a nice tender muffin without a lot of added fat.

-The next thing I did was whisk in the unsweetened coconut milk and pure vanilla extract.
+Step 3: I whisked in the unsweetened coconut milk and pure vanilla extract.
 Of course you can do this in the previous step but…I forgot sooo here it is 🙂

 I use unsweetened coconut milk instead of dairy milk because that’s what I have in my refrigerator.
 I do think it works well in baked good recipes but if all you have is dairy milk then that will work just fine.

-After I have all the wet ingredients mixed together I added the dry ingredients right on top.
+Step 4: After all the wet ingredients are mixed together I added the dry ingredients right on top.
 Back in the day I use to mix dry ingredients in a seperate bowl, create a well in the center, and then pour the wet ingredients into the dry.
 Now I just plop it on top and mix together.
 Guess what?
 It works just as good and I don’t mess up two bowls.

 These muffins take about 45 minutes to thaw on the counter.
 Or warm it up for a few seconds in the refrigerator.

-You will love having these Blueberry Banana Greek Yogurt Muffins available for a quick healthy snack.
+You will love having these Blueberry Banana Muffins available for a quick healthy snack.

 - 2 large eggs